-Sometimes the Tennessee Aquarium is called the Chattanooga Aquarium because if its location in downtown Chattanooga TN.
-The website recommends two hours to visit, but you could easily stay most of the day – in fact, we did.
-Here are 45+ essential things you should know before you go and reasons why you’ll want to block out a day to visit one of our favorite Chattanooga, Tennessee attractions.
+Sometimes the Tennessee Aquarium is often called the Chattanooga Aquarium because if its location in downtown Chattanooga TN.
+The website recommends two hours to visit, but you could easily stay most of the day – in fact, we did that often when the kids were young.

 The Tennessee Aquarium in Chattanooga TN is located along the banks of the Tennessee River, within walking distance of several Chattanooga attractions.
 It’s a wonderful place to start a tour of Chattanooga, TN, but here are more than a few reasons why you might want to reserve a full day just for the TN Aquarium, Chattanooga.
 It’s definitely one of the coolest aquariums within the United States.